It's a New Day in Public Health.

 Vocational Rehabilitation helps adults with disabilities to prepare for jobs.

-The Florida Consortium on Postsecondary Education and Intellectual Disabilities has information on jobs being held by deaf people in Florida, where they are going to college or technical schools, etc.
+The Florida Consortium on Inclusive Higher Education has information on jobs being held by deaf people in Florida, where they are going to college or technical schools, etc.

 Florida Choices is a computer internet program paid for by the Florida Dept. of Education.
 It is free to anyone living in Florida and can help with career decision making or learning about jobs, postsecondary education programs, scholarships, etc.